 This practicum is the capstone course of the family nurse practitioner program requiring independent clinical management of acute and chronic illnesses across the life span highlighting multicultural care.
 Synthesis of practice management skills pertaining to economics, reimbursement for services and time management will be emphasized.
+This course consists of 240 practice hours.
+You will also be required to provide care for a minimum of 180 patients with all patient information being logged into the nurse practitioner tracking system.
+All clinical hours must be completed in the United States and its territories.
+During this final practicum, 120 hours of the 240 may be spent in a specialty area of your choice.
 Prerequisites: All pediatric and adult practicum courses.